beckpull/PWA-text-editor/README.md

 3. Commit your Changes (`git commit -m 'Added ______ , NewFeature'`)
 4. Push to the Branch (`git push origin feature/NewFeature`)
 5. Open a Pull Request

+### Directions for Future Development:

+- **Customizable Themes**: Offers a range of customizable themes and styling options, allowing users to personalize their editing environment according to their preferences.
+- **Real-time Collaboration**: Implements real-time collaboration features, allowing multiple users to edit the same document simultaneously with instant updates.
+- **Cloud Storage Integration**: Integrates with cloud storage services (e.g., Google Drive, Dropbox) to allow users to seamlessly save and sync their documents across devices.

 See the [open issues](https://github.com/beckpull/pwa-text-editor/issues) for a full list of proposed features (and known issues).